-He had been intensely aware of her reactions.
-He had felt her conflict.
-She wanted him for herself, had always wanted him.
-Yet she had fought that need.
+He had been intensely aware of her reactions—her conflict.
+She wanted him for herself, yet she had fought that need.
 "I came to tell you that we are bound for Vulcan.
 We'll be there in just a few days."

 Vulcan.
 It had been like having cold water thrown on him.
 Desire warred with duty.
 The plak tow making it doubly difficult to focus on the traditions he vowed to uphold.
 Christine was there.
 She was warm and real and loved him.
 But on his home planet waited his bondmate.
 A woman he barely knew but one to whom he was linked.
 In the end he had asked Christine for soup and she had happily agreed.
 It was not much, but it allowed her to care for him, allowed him to have her near.
 It had been the most they could hope for at the time.

 He remembered later on the bridge, when T'Pring had appeared on the screen, when he had explained to the others that she was his "wife."
 Although he had given no sign, he had been aware of Christine's reaction to the news.
 He could see her shock, the dismay written clearly on her face.
-She had left the bridge without a word.
-There had been no time to explain.
-He had left for Vulcan and T'Pring.
+She had left the bridge without a word and there had been no time to explain, and soon he was leaving for Vulcan and T'Pring.

 His shift over, Spock waited for his replacement to arrive.
-Once she did he left quickly, finding it difficult not to snap at her for her nearly imperceptible tardiness.
+Once she did, he left quickly, finding it difficult not to snap at her for her nearly imperceptible tardiness.
 He quickly made his way to sickbay, sure that Christine would take longer to leave her post than he had his.
-She was there. *Control,* his mind murmured to the fire that flared up as he looked at her. *Must control this.*
+She was there.
+He was disconcerted by the fire that flared up as he looked at her—the threatening lack of control.

 Christine saw him standing in the doorway.
 She got up quickly, concern shadowing her face.
 "Mr. Spock?
 Are you alright?"

-"I am…alright," he found himself at a loss for words. *This is not the place.*
+"I am…alright," he found himself at a loss for words and this was not the place to discuss such things.

 "Should I get McCoy?"
 Christine began to move toward the doctor's office.
-His hand on her arm stopped her.
-She looked at him quizzically.
+His hand on her arm stopped her, and she looked at him quizzically.

 Fire rushed through him as he touched her.
-He fought against the desire he felt, the need to pull her to him.
-He dropped his hand. *Must be strong.* His voice was rough when he managed to talk.
+He fought against the desire he felt, the need to pull her to him, finally dropping his hand so he could be strong.
+His voice was rough when he managed to talk.
 "Could you come to my quarters, Nurse?
 There is something I need.
 Of a personal nature.
 Could you come now?"

 "I can come, Mr. Spock.
 But wouldn't it be better if I got Dr. McCoy?
-He knows what you've been undergoing.
+He knows what you've been going through.
 He'll be able to help you."

 "No, you are the appropriate person to help.
 Will you come?"

-Christine nodded uncertainly, clearly ill at ease with his request.
+Christine nodded but was clearly ill at ease with his request.
 She closed down her terminal and moved to his side.
 "Now?"